symfony/symfony-docs/security/access_denied_handler.rst

         }
     }

-That's it if you're using the :ref:`default services.yaml configuration <service-container-services-load-example>`.
+That's it if you are using the :ref:`default services.yaml configuration <service-container-services-load-example>`.
 Otherwise, you have to register this service in the container.

 Now, configure this service ID as the entry point for the firewall: